I was asked to look for accessible museums/galleries for disabled people to get around.

 - Are they interested in your experience (do they ask for your feedback)?

-Maybe you can think of other questions.
 You are an expert when it comes to spotting buildings that welcome everyone.

 I think these buildings are accessible